hxii/YRFW/README.md

 - Native review exporter has been rewritten and should now be much faster.
 - Order chunks for past order submission have been increased to 300 orders.
 - Product description is no longer sent as it is unused.
+- To expedite support, debug information can be retrieved using a hashed string by accessing `yotpo_debug_settings`.